 - An annual flu vaccine is the best way to fight the flu.
-The Health Department recommends getting vaccinated as soon as the vaccine becomes available in the fall.
-Use the Flu Vaccine Finder on this page to locate a vaccination center near you.
+The Health Department recommends getting vaccinated as soon as possible.
+The flu vaccine is available at Health Department clinics.
+Use the Flu Vaccine Finder on this page to locate other vaccination centers near you.

 - The Centers for Disease Control and Prevention (CDC) recommend that everyone 6 months and older get vaccinated against the flu every year, especially people who are at high risk.

 - Flu vaccine is safe and effective.

 - Flu vaccine cannot cause the flu.

 Learn more about all types of flu from CDC.